OrbitalEnterprises/eve-esi-client/docs/WalletApi.md

 Get corporation wallet transactions

-Get wallet transactions of a corporation  ---  This route is cached for up to 3600 seconds
+Get wallet transactions of a corporation  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant, Junior_Accountant

 ### Example
 ```java